kennethtangca/Centek_DataAnalysis_SQL/README.md

 List out total attended employee for each of department on specify date

-list out all no show employee that haven't apply leave in specify date
+List out all no show employee that haven't apply leave in specify date

-list out all employee that have attend in specify date and specify department
+List out all employee that have attend in specify date and specify department

-list out all employee that are on leave in specify date range
+List out all employee that are on leave in specify date range